hsnlab/escape/escape/doc/source/index.rst

 main layers, namely ``service``, ``orchestration``, ``adaptation`` and ``infrastructure``.

-service and orchestration
+Service and Orchestration
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The top 2 layer (``service`` and ``orchestration``) has similar configuration parameters.
-In both layers the mapping process can be controlled with the following
+In both layers the core mapping process can be controlled with the following
 entries:

   * **MAPPER** defines the mapping class which controls the mapping process